 Underlying Dental Issues

 Stains on your teeth can also occur as a side effect of an underlying dental problem.
 For instance, a cavity, the early stage of tooth decay, can present with white, brown, or black spots on the surface of the tooth.
 You will require treatment from your dentist to resolve this issue, so do not ignore it.

 You may also see dullness in your tooth color due to problems with your tooth pulp.
 Tooth pulp might become non-vital, a condition known as a dead tooth, due to an injury or other damage that impacts the blood flow.
 You could have a higher risk of further dental problems if this happens, so your dentist will need to monitor your smile.

 Do not dismiss color changes within your teeth without speaking to your dentist.
 Dental discoloration could mean you have a larger dental concern that requires intervention from a dentist to fix before it worsens.

 Tooth stains can develop due to reasons outside of your control too.
 Aging, for example, weakens the tooth enamel, making your smile more in danger of yellowing.
 And certain medications will leave stains on your teeth as a side effect.

-To preserve your smile, visit your dentist on a regular basis.
+To preserve your smile, visit your dentistry in Cary, NC on a regular basis.
 They can give you personalized and highly effective preventative dental care that will protect the look and feel of your teeth.
 Call your dentist to schedule a teeth cleaning and oral exam today.